 Knowing what to expect from local culture and customs will help you get more out of your Vietnam tour

-Vietnam has a lengthy northern frontier with China before turning south between Laos & the China Sea.
-Further south Cambodia replaces Laos while the coast line veers north along the Gulf of Thailand
+Vietnam has a lengthy northern border with China before turning south between Laos and the China Sea.
+Further south Cambodia replaces Laos while the coast line veers north along the Gulf of Thailand.

-A long thin coastline broken by river valleys stretches from a northern bulge of the Tonkinese Alps rising to over 3,000m, to the waterways and rice paddies of the Mekong Delta in the far south
+A long, narrow coastline broken by river valleys stretches from the Tonkinese Alps - rising to over 3,000m - to the waterways and rice paddies of the Mekong Delta in the far south.

-Highly variable as you'd expect from a 2,000 km long country from the steamy, tropical heat of the Delta to high mountains in the far north where even snow & ice are not unheard of
+Highly variable as you'd expect from a 2,000 km long country - from the steamy, tropical heat of the Delta to high mountains in the far north where even snow and ice are not unheard of.

-Largely 'folk beliefs' derived from a combination of Taoism, Confucianism & ancestor worship with Buddhism & Christianity important minorities & the unique Caodaism in the far south
+Largely 'folk beliefs' derived from a combination of Taoism, Confucianism and ancestor worship with important Buddhist and Christian minorities plus the unique Caodaism in the country's far south.

-Despite strong Chinese influences the unique, usually mild, subtle & varied flavours of Vietnamese cuisine make it a consistent favourite among visitors to Southeast Asia
+Despite strong Chinese influences Vietnam's unique cuisine combines generally mild, subtle but highly varied flavours make it a consistent favourite among visitors to Southeast Asia.

 Genuine local knowledge is what turns a good travel experience into an unfforgettable one.
 Here's our shout-out to the locals that help maket that happen.'

-After studying at Hanoi Uni Khanh returned to his native mountains and now lives and works in the old French hill station, Sapa.
+After studying at Hanoi Uni Khanh returned to his native mountains and now lives and works in the old French hill station of Sapa.
 Ever popular Khanh covers the Northern Vietnam sections of our Vietnam and Yunnan and Vietnam and Laos tours.

 Things To Know